 Students should begin planning for their international experience early.
-Adequate preparation helps give peace of mind, and it can ease the adjustment to a new environment.
-You should understand the health conditions in your host country before you leave home, as well as obtain information about appropriate precautionary measures.
+Adequate preparation helps give peace of mind, and it can ease the adjustment to a new environment abroad.
+You should understand the health conditions in your host country well before you leave home and obtain information about appropriate precautionary measures.

-All participants on credit-bearing programs abroad are required to attend a pre-departure orientation at Pace that reviews topics related to health and safety, and to watch two pre-departure videos focused on these topics (provided by Education Abroad).
+All participants on credit-bearing programs abroad are required to attend a pre-departure orientation at Pace that reviews topics related to health and safety, and to watch 2 pre-departure videos focused on these topics (provided to the student by Education Abroad).

 Safe & Healthy Travel for Students

-All program participants are encouraged to visit the CDC's website before departure to educate themselves on healthcare issues they may encounter during their time abroad.
-The CDC advises whether there recommended or required immunizations for the countries you are visiting.
+By visiting the CDC's website before departure, students can educate themselves on healthcare issues they may encounter during their time abroad.
+The CDC advises whether there recommended or required immunizations for the country(ies) you are visiting.
 If an immunization is needed, it's your responsibility to visit a health care provider prior to departure.

 To make the most of your time abroad, you'll need to manage both existing and unanticipated health conditions in faraway places, where finding a doctor can be more complicated.
-An ACE Travel Insurance representative can give study abroad participants in-country referrals.
-Please see the ACE Travel Insurance Program for more information.
+A Gallagher Global Assistance Travel Insurance representative can give study abroad participants in-country referrals.
+Please see Gallagher Global Assistance (PDF) coverage for more information.
 Download their app before departure.

 If you are taking any medication, check with the U.S. Embassy of the country where you will be studying to understand the laws for importing prescription medication.
 There may be restrictions on the amount you can bring into the country when you enter and/or your medication may or may not be legal abroad.
 The availability of certain medications varies by country.